Law FAQ: What is an estimated tax payment, and who is required to make them?

 Probate can be expensive.
 Legal fees, executor fees and other costs must be paid before your assets can be fully distributed to your beneficiaries.
 If you own real estate in other states, your family could face multiple probates, each one according to the laws in the state where real estate is owned.
 These costs vary, but a good rule of thumb is the cost of Probate will be 6% of your total estate.

 Probate takes time, usually nine months to two years, but often longer.
-During part of this time, assets are normally frozen so an accurate inventory can be taken.
-Nothing can be distributed or sold without court and/or executor approval.
+During part of this time, assets are normally frozen so an accurate inventory can be taken. … Read the rest

 Law FAQ: I run a small landscape business.
 Do I need a contractor’s license?